stibinator/DuAEF_Duik_Docs/src/docs/duik-16-changelog.md

 - New [***Kleaner***](kleaner.md) which does anticipations, follow-through and smart interpolations through expressions.
 This new tool replaces the *Spring* as it has the same features and many more.
 It also has a better performance.
 - The [***Motion Trail***](motion-trail.md) has been completely re-built, and now has a *taper* option and is also able to take the 3D space and layer scale into account to automatically adjust the width of the stroke.
+- The [***Extract Controllers***](controller-tools.md) is now able to extract only new controllers in case there have been changes made to the rig.
+[Alt + Click] now "un-extracts" the controllers from the selected precomposition.

 #### Improvements

 - The performance of the [*Search and Replace*](rigging-tools.md#search-and-replace) tool has been greatly improved for expressions.
 - The performance of the [*Structures*](structures.md) creation and of the [*Auto-rig*](autorig.md) have been improved.
-- The use of *Master Properties* to [*extract controllers*](controller-tools.md) has been improved for After Effects CC2019 and more recent.
+- The use of *Master Properties* to [*extract controllers*](controller-tools.md) has been improved for After Effects CC2020 and more recent.
 - The [*Wonder Unit Storyboarder import*](import.md) now also imports images from the Shot Generator.

 #### Fixes

 - Fixed the [*Storyboarder import*](import.md) with the latest versions of *Wonder Unit Storyboarder*.
+- Fixed the head controller of the [*Auto-rig*](autorig.md) to make it work correctly when adding a zero.

 ## 16.1.3